Crystal Palace F.C. (1861)

 Crystal Palace F.C. was a short-lived amateur football club formed in 1861, who contributed to the development of association football during its formative years.
 They were founder members of the Football Association in 1863, and competed in the first ever FA Cup competition in 1871–72.

-The club disbanded around 1876, its last entry listing appeared in the 1875 Football Annual edition.
-The current professional Crystal Palace F.C. claims to be a continuation of this club, although this has been disputed by some football historians.
+The club disbanded around 1876, its last entry listing was shown in the 1875 Football Annual edition.
+The current professional Crystal Palace F.C. claims to be a continuation of the amateur club, after two club historians asserted a direct lineage based on the ownership of the Crystal Palace Company.
+The Football Association subsequently rejected this claim following a detailed review by the National Football Museum.

 History

 Formation

 The Crystal Palace Exhibition building in 1854 at its new location in Sydenham Hill.
 The football club played here in two spells in the Crystal Palace Park.

 In 1854, Queen Victoria opened the new Crystal Palace Exhibition building in South London near to Sydenham Hill.
 The building had gained fame in 1851 when it housed the Great Exhibition in Hyde Park, London.
-The Crystal Palace Park, which surrounded the site of the exhibition building, officially opened in 1856, and incorporated various sports facilities including a cricket ground.
-The first Crystal Palace football club was formed here in 1861.
-Many of its original players were members of Crystal Palace Cricket Club founded in 1857.
+The Crystal Palace Park, which surrounded the site of the exhibition building, officially opened in 1856, and incorporated various sports facilities including a cricket ground used by the Crystal Palace Cricket Club founded in 1857.
+The first Crystal Palace football club was formed here in 1861, and many of its original players were members of the cricket club.

 Grounds

 The football club initially played in Crystal Palace Park using the cricket field.
 The first game recorded as being played at the Crystal Palace was on 5 April 1862 against Forest Football Club (who later became Wanderers F.C.).
 For the 1864–65 and 1865–66 seasons, the club moved and played on a field behind the Crooked Billet, Penge.
-In 1866–67 they were homeless, and only three games can be found recorded in the sporting press.
+However, the following season they were homeless, and only three games can be found recorded in the sporting press.
 A match report from December 1867 states that the club "last year appeared likely to become extinct, in consequence of the loss of their ground at Penge and the seeming impossibility of obtaining another to suit them."
 The same report states that the club would make "a fresh start… on part of the Crystal Palace Park Cricket Ground."
 The final game played at the Crystal Palace was against Reigate Priory F.C. on 9 January 1875.
 All the games for the remainder of the season and in 1875–76 were played away from home.